Plugin hooks

 rspack-chain is a utility library for configuring Rspack.
 It provides a chaining API, making the configuration of Rspack more flexible.
 By using rspack-chain, you can more easily modify and extend Rspack configurations without directly manipulating the complex configuration object.

-modifyBundlerChain is used to call rspack-chain to modify the Rspack configuration.
-Its usage is the same as tools.bundlerChain.
+modifyBundlerChain allows you to modify the Rspack configuration using the rspack-chain API, providing the same functionality as tools.bundlerChain.

 • Type: